 How we use your personal information

 It is only through the collection of your personal information that we can understand you (and your needs) and provide you with advice and services that are appropriate for you.
 We will use your personal information for the primary purpose of:

-- Assessing whether an equity release product is not unsuitable for you
+• Assessing whether a credit product is not unsuitable for you;

-- Assisting you to apply for a reverse mortgage or an increase in your credit limit
+• Assisting you to apply for a reverse mortgage or an increase to your loan amount or credit limit;

 We may also use and disclose your personal information for a secondary purpose which relates to a primary purpose above, or in other circumstances authorised by the Privacy Act.

 Sensitive information collected will only be used and disclosed for the purpose for which it was provided (or a direct secondary related purpose), unless you agree otherwise, or an exemption applies under the Privacy Act.